TobyBaril/EarlGrey/README.md

 Before using Earl Grey, please ensure RepeatMasker (version 4.1.2) and RepeatModeler (version 2.0.2) are installed and configured.
 If these are not, please follow the instructions below to install these before continuing with Earl Grey Installation.
 NOTE: These instructions are provided to install RepeatMasker, RepeatModeler and related programs with sudo priveleges.
 If you are working on a shared cluster, please request installation of RepeatMasker and RepeatModeler by your sysadmin before working with Earl Grey.
 Earl Grey will function with RepeatMasker and RepeatModeler installed in the local path environment, or when the modules are loaded on a HPC cluster.

-## Earl Grey Installation and Configuration
+## Earl Grey Installation and Configuration (If you already have RepeatMasker and RepeatModeler)

 If you do not currently have RepeatMasker and RepeatModeler installed, the instructions are provided further down this page.
-Please install RepeatMasker and RepeatModeler first.
 If you do have them installed, **ensure the executables are in your PATH environment, including the RepeatMasker/util/ directory!**

 All of the scripts and associated modules are contained within this github repository.
 Earl Grey runs inside an anaconda environment to ensure all required packages are present and are the correct version.
 Therefore to run Earl Grey, you will require anaconda to be installed on your system.